hyrmn/hyr.mn/src/posts/swapping-numbers.md

 }
 ```

 You will either see this and say that it's the most straightforward and idiomatic way to do a number swap in C# or you'll hate it and swear off this approach forever.
-We're telling the compile to make a tuple of the values x and y and then assign it the tuple of values y and x.
+We're telling the compiler to make a tuple of the values x and y and then assign it the tuple of values y and x.
 We'll go under the covers later and it will look more obvious then if it doesn't now.

 So, three viable ways to swap two numbers.
 Which one makes the most sense?
-In some ways... it depends.
 Writing software, in any language, can be a balancing act of writing code that is fast and code that is maintainable.
 If the XOR approach happened to be the fastest code, and the code was called often enough that optimizing a few nanoseconds was worth it, then it'd be worth using an approach that isn't as immediately obvious to everyone. (possibly including you six months later).

 As we did in [Measure Two Hundred Times, Tweak Twice](/fun-with-benchmarkdotnet/), let's set up [BenchmarkDotNet](https://benchmarkdotnet.org/) and profile some code.